-UTAS – Hobart University Club facilities are based at the Unigym Hobart at 3 Grace Street, Sandy Bay.
+UTAS –University of Tasmania Judo Club facilities are based at the Unigym Hobart at 3 Grace Street, Sandy Bay.

 The university judo dojo, is, in effect, the oldest martial arts club in Tasmania, and is the oldest, continually-surviving University judo club in Australia.
 (Queensland Uni. pre-dates Tasmania by a year or so, but has not survived continuously since).
-Currently, club coaching is under the tuition of Peter Creef (Shodan).
+Currently, club coaching is under the tuition of Daniel Indyk (Nidan) and Peter Creef (Shodan).as well as Priscus Fogagnolo (Nidan) and Solomon Indyk (Shodan).

 Name: Hobart University Judo Club

 Location: UniGym Hobart, 3 Grace Street, Sandy Bay

 Contact: UTAS UniGym 03 6226 2084 | Daniel Indyk 0447 668 390

 A traditionally trained Judo instructor.
 45 years of Judo experience including 2 years at the Kodokan Judo Institute, Japan.

 Particularly interested in passing on as complete a version of Judo as possible, including antiquated and now ‘prohibited in competition’ techniques,.
 Although comfortable teaching competition Judo, his main Interests are Judo for Self Defence and Judo as a Martial Art.